-- 14. Infiltrating raingardens must be lined with an impermeable liner (0.75mm HDPE or equivalent) so that stormwater travels down through the filter material and not out the sides into surrounding sands; - a.
-Sides are required to be lined to a total depth of 600mm, sitting 200mm below the filter material. - b.
-The bottom of the infiltrating raingarden is left fee draining into the sandy sub-soils. - c.
-Where the infiltrating raingarden isl located along a property boundary or less than 2m from a building, driveway or other infrastructure, the liner is to be extended to a total depth of 1m sitting 600mm below the depth of the filter media. - d.
-Where the infiltrating raingarden is located 1m or closer to a building, a certificate from a geotechnical engineer or structural engineer is to be submitted to the Certifying Authority demonstrating that the location of the poses no risk to existing or future buildings or that particular controls can be put in place to protect the building.
+- 14. Infiltrating raingardens must be lined with an impermeable liner (0.75mm HDPE or equivalent) so that stormwater travels down through the filter material and not out the sides into surrounding sands.
+The following controls also apply to infiltrating raingardens: - a. sides are required to be lined to a total depth of 600mm, sitting 200mm below the filter material. - b. the bottom of the infiltrating raingarden is left free draining into the sandy sub-soils. - c.
+Where the infiltrating raingarden is located along a property boundary or less than 2m from a building, driveway or other infrastructure, the liner is to be extended to a total depth of 1m sitting 600mm below the depth of the filter media. - d. where the infiltrating raingarden is located 1m or closer to a building, a certificate from a Geotechnical Engineer or Structural Engineer is to be submitted to the Certifying Authority demonstrating that the location of the poses no risk to existing or future buildings or that particular controls can be put in place to protect the building.

-Cross-section of an Infiltrating Raingarden - sandy soils
+Figure 4: Cross-section of an Infiltrating Raingarden - Sandy Soils

-Example Layout of a Raingarden
+Figure 5: Example Layout of a Raingarden